Cedro23/BeginningCPP/README.md

 I made this repository to follow the course [**Beginning C++ Programming - From Beginner to Beyond**](https://www.udemy.com/course/beginning-c-plus-plus-programming/) from [**Frank MITROPOULOS**](https://www.linkedin.com/in/frank-j-mitropoulos/) (LinkedIn profile) on Udemy. <br>
 It depicts my experience (re)learning C++. <br>
-I am making this as a public repository so that if I'm stuck I can easily point people towards the code I am stuck on. <br>
+I am making this as a public repository so that if I'm stuck I can easily point people towards the code I am stuck on. <br><br>
 *If I am asked by Mr. MITROPOULOS to pass this repository to private, I will do it.*

 ## Summary